What is the meaning of Viparita Karani

 Viparita Karani is pronounced as ‘vip-par-ee-tahcar-AHN-ee’.
-The word Viparita means ‘turned around’, ‘reversed’, ‘inverted’ while the meaning of Karani is ‘action’.
+The word Viparita means ‘turned around’, ‘reversed’, and ‘inverted’, while the meaning of Karani is ‘action’.
 As per Gheranda Samhita, it is the destroyer of all diseases.
 It means the practice of the yoga pose helps to overcome many dreadful diseases and disorders.
-The Viparita Karani has given greater weightage to Gheranda Samhita wherein it has been mentioned that the yoga pose even perishes world dissolution.
+The Viparita Karani has given more significant weightage to Gheranda Samhita, wherein it has been mentioned that the yoga pose even perishes world dissolution.

 Philosophy and origin

-Viparita Karani is a Sanskrit word Viparita show inverted and Karani denotes action.
+Viparita Karani is a Sanskrit word.
+Viparita show inverted, and Karani denotes action.
 It is considered as both asana and mudra.
-The origin of the yoga pose can be traced to the 17th-century book Hath yoga.
+The origin of the yoga pose can be traced to the 17th-century book Hath Yoga.
 It is also known as Narakasana and Kapalasana too.
-Viparita Karani is considered as a mudra Hatha yoga wherein the main motto of it is to channelize energy into the upper parts of the body.
+Viparita Karani is considered a mudra Hatha yoga wherein the main motto is to channel energy into the upper parts of the body.

-How to do Viparita Karani step by step?
+How do you do Viparita Karani step by step?

 - Lie in a relaxed supine position with legs together.

-- Push down on the arms and hands and raise the buttock.
+- Push down on the arms and hands and raise the buttocks.

 - Support the lower back with hands, keeping elbows on the floor.